-BIO 110 Microbiology
+BIO 110 Microbiology 4 Semester Credits

 This course focuses on the study of microbiological concepts and techniques central to the health professions.
-Topics include anatomy and physiology of microbes, microbial classification, principles of microscopy, sterilization, disinfection, immunology, chemotherapy, epidemiology, disease transmission, pathogenicity and virulence in relation structure, chemical quantities and reactions, acids and bases, solutions, organic compounds, nucleic acids, and protein synthesis among others.
+Topics include anatomy and physiology of microbes, microbial classification, principles of microscopy, sterilization, disinfection, immunology, chemotherapy, epidemiology, disease transmission, pathogenicity and virulence in relation to microbes.
+Laboratory skills, such as isolating, culturing, evaluation, and identification of microorganisms, are learned.